mosaic-design-system/docs/src/components/accordion.md

       ### Aria tags

       Every component in Mosaic requires an appropriate Aria tag to ensure that screen readers can effectively parse the page.
-For Accordion
+Aria tags are provided as part of Mosaic.
+Please do not override these without good reason.

       Ensure that Aria tags are used as appropriate signposts throughout the product.